 Also, remember to respect your time and that of your prospect.
 Keep one eye on the clock and guide the meeting to a natural close within the allotted time.
 If you feel you are running out of time, hit key points as quickly and thoroughly as possible.

 Talk Through the Use Case

-Start an open discussion about the detailed information that you uncovered during the initial discovery conversation with your prospect.
-Remind them of the things they do not like about what is in place, or the lack of what they need in order to be successful, and why they need to make a change.
-Specifically, remind them of what it would mean for their business not to tackle these issues within a definitive amount of time.
+Start an open discussion about the detailed information you uncovered during the initial discovery conversation with your prospect.
+Remind them of the things they do not like about what is in place (or the lack of what they need in order to be successful), and why they need to make a change.
+Specifically, remind them of what it would mean for their business to not tackle these issues within a definitive amount of time.

-Repeat some of the keywords and phrases the prospect use as you reiterate the reasons you believe they have agreed to meet with you.
-Moreover, confidently posture yourself as the solution, and finish the summary with a question like, “Does that sound right?” or “Would you agree?”
+Repeat some of the key words and phrases the prospect uses as you reiterate the reasons you believe they have agreed to meet with you.
+Moreover, confidently posture your business as the solution, and finish the summary with a question like, “Does that sound right?” or “Would you agree?”
 Your prospect will gain confidence that you are paying attention to their needs and that you are ready to help them make much-needed improvements.